rendyanthony/gitlab-ssh-proxy/README.md

  - `/home/git/.ssh/id_ed25519` &mdash; Private Key
  - `/home/git/.ssh/id_ed25519.pub` &mdash; Public Key

-Then modify `/etc/ssh/sshd_config` on the and add the following lines.
+Modify `/etc/ssh/sshd_config` on the and add the following lines.
 The key ingredient here is the usage of [`AuthorizedKeysCommand`](https://manpages.debian.org/unstable/openssh-server/sshd_config.5.en.html#AuthorizedKeysCommand).
+This will allow us to validate the key using a script.

 ```
 Match User git